cczysz/cczysz.github.io/_posts/2016-04-21-git-tutorial.md

 * `git merge`

-Generally, you'll only want to track scripts and small text files.
+Generally, you'll only want to track scripts and other small text files.
 You can accomplish this by setting aside a directory only for scripts, or by ignoring files and directories with a `.gitignore` file, or both.

     .gitignore

     *.py
     #Ignore python files
     *.pdf